NiklasRoberts/Comparing-Electric-vs-Gasoline-Vehicle-Emissions/README.md

 Gasoline used in this investigation is assumed to be a blend of approximately [10% ethanol content by volume](https://www.eia.gov/energyexplained/units-and-calculators/), and ethanol fuel is assumed to [generate equivalent emissions to finished motor gasoline](https://www.epa.gov/greenvehicles/greenhouse-gas-emissions-typical-passenger-vehicle#:~:text=typical%20passenger%20vehicle%3F-,A%20typical%20passenger%20vehicle%20emits%20about%204.6%20metric%20tons%20of,8%2C887%20grams%20of%20CO2).

+Battery mining/transportation process and gasoline treatment/transportation are out of the scope of this investigation, and therefore will be ignored.

 This investigation does not account for EVs charged by personal solar panels, which would decrease CO2 emissions for a singular vehicle.

 Calculations for ICEs can vary based on a multitude of factors, including make, model, year, size, and type of vehicle.
 For the purpose of this investigation ICEs will be treated as a singular entity using averages, however if the data were to be gathered then further work could be done to separate the calculations into different vehicle classes.